unfoldingWord-dev/Resource-Container/docs/structure.rst

 - image_large
 - single_image

-These media types are utilized via Resource Container Links .
+These media types are utilized via :ref:`linking`.

 The `url` can point to either a single media file or a zip archive which contains many pieces of media.
 The downloaded media files themselves can be named whatever you want so long as they adhere to the naming conventions for slugs.